North Fork Bay House

 Lifted Double-Wide/Courtyard Hybrid

 With direct access to Great Peconic Bay, this prefab beach house is designed to be a weekend retreat for a young family of four from Brooklyn and a seasonal residence for their Florida-based grandparents.
-Being a multigenerational home with a rather small footprint, the house needed to be flexible and efficient to accommodate both short and long stays simultaneously.
+As a multigenerational home with a rather small footprint, the house needed to be flexible and efficient to accommodate both short and long stays simultaneously.

 One gains entry via an open-riser exterior stair to a courtyard deck, where adjacent trees fill the view and sunlight flows into the house.
 Full-height sliding glass doors facing the bay connect the open-plan communal space to a large bayside deck and the beach beyond.

-Interior materials evoke a beach vibe, and make for easy cleaning: large-format tile flooring throughout, subway tile, Caesarstone countertops, Corian backsplashes, maple cabinets, and Baltic birch millwork.
+Interior materials evoke a beach vibe, and make for easy cleaning: large-format tile flooring throughout, subway tile, Caesarstone countertops, Corian backsplashes, maple cabinets, and custom Baltic birch millwork.
 Exterior materials—chosen for their durability—hold up to the harsh coastal climate.
 Kynar-coated corrugated aluminum siding withstands the corrosive salt air while providing beautiful tone and texture.
 Warm natural cedar used for siding, railings, the outdoor shower enclosure, and the brise-soleil—along with Ipe decking—complement the cool metal siding.

-Although secluded by woods from the road, farther South the property opens up to the bay and the unassuming, one-story cottages on either side.
+Although secluded by woods from the road, farther South the property opens up to the bay and the unassuming, neighboring one-story cottages on either side.
 In a respectful gesture, the house is sited just north of the neighbors, to keep the raised home from feeling obtrusive on the very narrow lot.
 By slipping past the neighbors, the house is shielded by existing trees along both property lines to maintain privacy.